On the design of new classes of fixed-time stable systems with predefined upper bound for the settling time: Main Results

 \subsection{Lyapunov analysis for fixed time stability with predefined \textit{UBST}}

-The above lemmas were focused on scalar fixed-time stable systems.
-As an extension to the stability analysis, the following Theorem provides a sufficient condition for a (general) nonlinear system to be fixed-time stable with predefined \textit{UBST}.
+The following theorem provides a sufficient condition for a (general) nonlinear system to be fixed-time stable with predefined \textit{UBST}.
 This result follows from the comparison lemma~\cite[Lemma~3.4]{Khalil2002} and the application of the above results on the time derivative of the Lyapunov candidate function.